Chocolate Mint Cookie Bars

 - Gently heat the chocolate and cream in a small pot, stirring, until smooth and well-combined.

-- Stir in the corn syrup, pour into a glass measure, and refrigerate for 15 minutes.
+- Stir in the corn syrup, pour into a glass measuring cup, and refrigerate for 15 minutes.

-- Spread an even layer of Whipped Mint Ganache over the surface.
+- Spread an even layer of the whipped mint ganache over the surface.